merenlab/anvio/anvio/docs/workflows/ecophylo.md

 The first step to removing bad %(hmm-hits)s is to filter out hits with low quality alignment coverage.
 This is done with the rule `filter_hmm_hits_by_model_coverage` which leverages %(anvi-script-filter-hmm-hits-table)s.
 We recommend 80%% model coverage filter for most cases.
 However, it is always recommended to explore the distribution of model coverage with any new HMM which will help you determine a proper cutoff (citation).
 To adjust this parameter, go to the `filter_hmm_hits_by_model_coverage` rule and change the parameter `--model-coverage`.

 {:.notice}
 Some full gene length HMM models align to a single hmm-hit independently at different coordinates when there should only be one annotation.
-To merge these independent alignment into one HMM alignment coverage stat, set `--merge-partial-hits-within-X-nts` to any distance between the hits for which you would like to merge.
+To merge these independent alignment into one HMM alignment coverage stat, set `--merge-partial-hits-within-X-nts` to any distance between the hits for which you would like to merge and add it to the rule `filter_hmm_hits_by_model_coverage` under `additional_params`.

 ### Conservative mode: only complete open-reading frames

 Genes predicted from genomes and metagenomes can be partial or complete depending on whether a stop and stop codon is detected.
 Even if you filter out %(hmm-hits)s with bad alignment coverage as discussed above, HMMs can still detect low quality hits due to partial genes (i.e., genes that are not partial and that start with a start codon and end with a stop codon) with good alignment coverage and homology statistics.
 Unfortunately, partial genes can lead to spurious phylogenetic branches and/or inflate the number of observed populations or functions in a given set of genomes/metagenomes.

 To remove partial genes from the EcoPhylo analysis, the user set `--filter-out-partial-gene-calls True` so that only complete open-reading frames are processed.

+{:.notice}
+This is the default settings in the config file.

 ```bash
 {